PuSuEngine/pusud/README.md

 # PuSu Engine daemon

-PuSu Engine is a Pub-Sub server.
+PuSu Engine is a Pub-Sub system.

+This project provides `pusud`, the relay server in the PuSu Engine system.
+The clients for other languages are hosted in other repositories.

 ## Running